WhymustIhaveaname/libtglang-phase2/README.md

 The selection of keywords is done by first selecting many candidates.
 We count the frequency of 2-tuple, 3-tuple, ..., and 20-tuple and use the most common 500 words as the candidates.
-Then we train a random forest and pick out the "important" ones (there is a defination of 'importance' in random forest methods).
+Then we train a random forest and pick out the __"important"__ ones (there is a defination of 'importance' in random forest methods).
 Then we write down the keywords in `constants.py` and never touch it again.

 To train the fully connected network, we first label the given dataset and write the result into an SQL database (this is indeed tedious work).
 We use the standard routine in PyTorch to train the network.
-`pytorch2c.py` will write the trained parameters into a '.h' file, i.e. our model is hard-coded in the .so.
+`classify_fc.py` will write the trained parameters into `parameters.h`, i.e. our model is hard-coded in the .so.
 This could make our code super fast.

 The complexity of counting the appearance of keywords is O(kn) where n is the length of the text and k is the maximum length of keywords.